Polyploidy: Autopolyploidy

 Autopolyploids are polyploids with multiple chromosome sets derived from a single taxon.

 Two examples of natural autopolyploids are the piggyback plant, Tolmiea menzisii and the white sturgeon, Acipenser transmontanum.
 Most instances of autopolyploidy result from the fusion of unreduced (2n) gametes, which results in either triploid (n + 2n = 3n) or tetraploid (2n + 2n = 4n) offspring.
 Triploid offspring are typically sterile (as in the phenomenon of triploid block), but in some cases they may produce high proportions of unreduced gametes and thus aid the formation of tetraploids.
 This pathway to tetraploidy is referred to as the triploid bridge.
 Triploids may also persist through asexual reproduction.
 In fact, stable autotriploidy in plants is often associated with apomictic mating systems.
 In agricultural systems, autotriploidy can result in seedlessness, as in watermelons and bananas.
 Triploidy is also utilized in salmon and trout farming to induce sterility.

 Rarely, autopolyploids arise from spontaneous, somatic genome doubling, which has been observed in apple (Malus domesticus) bud sports.
 This is also the most common pathway of artificially induced polyploidy, where methods such as protoplast fusion or treatment with colchicine, oryzalin or mitotic inhibitors are used to disrupt normal mitotic division, which results in the production of polyploid cells.
 This process can be useful in plant breeding, especially when attempting to introgress germplasm across ploidal levels.

 Autopolyploids possess at least three homologous chromosome sets, which can lead to high rates of multivalent pairing during meiosis (particularly in recently formed autopolyploids, also known as neopolyploids) and an associated decrease in fertility due to the production of aneuploid gametes.
-Natural or artificial selection for fertility can quickly stabilize meiosis in autopolyploids by restoring bivalent pairing during meiosis, but the high degree of homology among duplicated chromosomes causes autopolyploids to display polysomic inheritance.
+Natural or artificial selection for fertility can quickly stabilize meiosis in autopolyploids by restoring bivalent pairing during meiosis.
+Rapid adaptive evolution of the meiotic machinery, resulting in reduced levels of multivalents (and therefore stable autopolyploid meiosis) has been documented in Arabidopsis arenosa and Arabidopsis lyrata, with specific adaptive alleles of these species shared between only the evolved polyploids.

+The high degree of homology among duplicated chromosomes causes autopolyploids to display polysomic inheritance.
 This trait is often used as a diagnostic criterion to distinguish autopolyploids from allopolyploids, which commonly display disomic inheritance after they progress past the neopolyploid stage.
 While most polyploid species are unambiguously characterized as either autopolyploid or allopolyploid, these categories represent the ends of a spectrum of divergence between parental subgenomes.
 Polyploids that fall between these two extremes, which are often referred to as segmental allopolyploids, may display intermediate levels of polysomic inheritance that vary by locus.

 About half of all polyploids are thought to be the result of autopolyploidy, although many factors make this proportion hard to estimate.